InnerSourceCommons/InnerSourcePatterns/innersource-license.md

 - If any of the companies in the group has a **business model** that depends on proprietary code and accounting of licensing fees within the group
 - **Company culture** that isn’t used to InnerSource collaboration and sharing code.
 This results in uncertainty about the rights and obligations when using shared code.
 - Freedom over using the software leads to competition, and spread of ownership
+- There are legal contracts in place which cover the sharing of source code.
+These contracts are not standardized, so they create additional effort in negotiating and understanding for every project.
+The existing contracts may also not allow sharing source code in an open enough sense to support a true InnerSource approach.
+- Alternatively, there are no legal contracts in place but source code is shared informally.
+That might create uncertainty in cases where clarity about ownership and rights and obligations is needed.

 ## Solutions